NarodeeS/BestRoutes-API-Service/README.md

-# BestRoutes-REST-API-Service
+# BestRoutes-API-Service
-This service provides information about railway routes from various sources including RZD, OneTwoTrip and others.
-That is some sort of aggregator of routes.
+This service provides information about railway and avia routes from various sources including RZD, Tutu.ru, Kupibilet.ru.